What is Naropa University?

 and be worked with using breath, touch, movement, sensation, and imagery.

-What is the difference between the MA Transpersonal Counseling Psychology program
+What is the difference between the MA Mindfulness-based Transpersonal Counseling program

 and the MA Contemplative Psychotherapy & Buddhist Psychology program?

 To discuss their differences, it is first helpful to know the similarities between

 these two programs: